rakshitha31/jenkinsdemo/README.md

 # jenkinsdemo

-this is a demo to see changes in gothub on jenkins
+this is a demo to see changes in github on jenkins Jenkins is hosted from Ubuntu VM through Azure